artsy/README/playbooks/support/scheduling.md

 Hi team!
 Just finished creating calendar invites for this round of on-call.
 If something looks wrong, please let me know!
 Soon I will be deleting the Notion doc so we can use this as the source of truth.
 Note that you can still switch shifts if something comes up!
 ```
 9. After a couple of days, delete the Notion doc to avoid confusion.
+10. Schedule a reminder to repeat this process for the next round.